Format your text with bullets, links, bold/italics/underlining or do simple spelling checks. (Found on text components.)

 Make a word, phrase or sentence into an anchor so that clicking on it will bring you to a specific heading on a page.

-To make a link to the anchor, browse for the page if it is within UBCMS or enter a URL if it is not.
-After the page name, add #anchorname, where anchorname is the name of your anchor.
+To make a link to the anchor, add #anchorname at the end of the URL, where anchorname is the name of your anchor;